 The Customer Services Officer will contact you 10 working days after their response to check that you are satisfied with our conclusions and proposed resolution.

 If we cannot resolve your complaint then you can ask the Legal Ombudsman to investigate your complaint if it is about poor service.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
-You must refer your complaint to the Legal Ombudsman within 6 months of our final response to your complaint.
+The Legal Ombudsman is an independent complaints body established under the Legal Services Act.
+They can investigate complaints up to one year from the date of the problem happening or from one year of when you should have realised there was a problem.
+You must refer your complaint within 6 months of the date of our final response to your complaint.

 The Legal Ombudsman contact details are as follows: